Big Wood Canal Company and American Falls Reservoir District #2

 John Moody 208-749-7058

-YOU AND EACH OF YOU are hereby notified that at a regular meeting of the Board of Directors of the Big Wood Canal Company on the 1st day of November 2017, the charge for the maintenance and operation of the Big Wood Canal Company, a Corporation, for the year beginning April 1, 2018, was fixed at the sum of $24.75 per share with a special maintenance charge of $2.00 for a total of $26.75, in addition to the American Falls assessment of $7.75 for a total of $34.50.
-At a special meeting on December 15, 2017 the special maintenance charge was deleted and the Big Wood M & O was increased to $25.75 per share (provided how ever a minimum charge of $40.50 shall be assessed for amounts of one share and under) for each and every share owned in said corporation; and said assessment is due and payable at the office of the Company, 409 North Apple St., Shoshone, Idaho 83352 on or before the first day of April, 2018, whether such water is used or not.
-If the assessment remains unpaid after June 1, 2018, a penalty of one percent (1%) shall be added on the first day of each calendar month that such charge and penalties remain unpaid.
+YOU AND EACH OF YOU are hereby notified that at a regular meeting of the Board of Directors of the Big Wood Canal Company on the 1st day of November 2019, the charge for the maintenance and operation of the Big Wood Canal Company, a Corporation, for the year beginning April 1, 2020, was fixed at the sum of $25.75 per share, in addition to the American Falls assessment of $7.75 for a total of $33.50, (provided how ever a minimum charge of $40.50 shall be assessed for amounts of one share and under) for each and every share owned in said corporation; and said assessment is due and payable at the office of the Company, 409 N. Apple St., Shoshone, Idaho 83352 on or before the first day of April, 2020, whether the water is used or not.
+If the assessment remains unpaid after June 1st, a penalty of one percent shall be added on the first day of each calendar month that such charge and penalties remain unpaid.

 American Falls Directors

 Big Wood Canal Company's Water

 Irrigation in Southern Idaho started in the Boise Valley.
 By 1863, lands immediately adjacent to the Boise River were being farmed.
 One year later, Idaho's first canal companies were being formed.